schoenemeyer/LAMMPS-in-Azure/README.md

 ## Performance in Azure

 Here is the performance for the Rhodopsin protein benchmark on the H16r series in Azure using VMSS.
 Each node has 16 cores.
+The benchmark was executed with 800 timesteps (100 is default).

 <img src="https://github.com/schoenemeyer/LAMMPS-in-Azure/blob/master/lammps.png" width="452">

+## How to run